 We find that plans are best made working with local weather, tides and conditions as well as what may be happening locally for entertainment, so we recommend waiting until your arrival to create your itinerary.
 Moorings are on a first-come-first-served basis and cannot be reserved in advance, however not finding one is rare as we are seldom crowded here in our island paradise.
 There are plenty of places to explore and lots of secluded anchorages which we can recommend.
 For bareboat charters, during check-in we will have a complete local knowledge chart briefing and we can do a trip plan for the week upon your arrival.
 We have charts and guide books aboard and VHF to contact us so we can help update the plan as the weather unfolds.

 Where are we allowed to sail?

-Our limits of navigation are Whale Cay to the North and Little Harbour to the South in the Sea of Abaco.
-We do allow an area extension at an additional $250 (plus 4% tax), which will allow you to go as far as Spanish Cay to the north.
+For captained charters, our limits of navigation are Green Turtle Cay to the North and Little Harbour to the South.
+For bareboat charters, our limits of navigation are Whale Cay to the North and Little Harbour to the South in the Sea of Abaco.
+For bareboat charters we do provide an optional area extension at an additional $250 (plus 4% tax), which will allow you to go as far as Spanish Cay to the North.
 If you purchase the area extension, should you have trouble outside our normal cruising area you will be responsible for returning the boat to our cruising area at your expense.
 Full details may be found on our bareboat contract.
-The area extension must be arranged at least two weeks prior to your arrival – all of our boats are tracked and we are very firm about this policy.
+The area extension is completely non-refundable and must be arranged at least two weeks prior to your arrival – all of our boats are tracked and we are very firm about this policy.

 What happens if I have to cancel our charter?